 Place a sage leaf on top (optional).

 Store in an airtight container or a cake dome for up to 3 days.

-Gluten Free – Replace the cake flour with 170 grams (1 cup + 1 Tablespoon + 1 teaspoon) Namaste Organic Perfect Flour Blend.
+Gluten Free – Replace the cake flour with 170 grams (1 cup plus 1 tablespoon plus 1 teaspoon) Namaste Organic Perfect Flour Blend.